 1. Find Wildlife in Monterey Bay

-While there are countless reasons to visit Monterey and many things to do in Monterey, California, many visitors come for the abundant wildlife.
-Monterey Bay is part of the Monterey Bay National Marine Sanctuary.
-The unique underwater landscape of Monterey Bay provides a home rich in food and shelter for animals such as whales, sea otters, seals and sea lions, seabirds, and more.
+There are plenty of reasons to come to Monterey, but one of the key reasons why Monterey is worth visiting is because it’s home to abundant wildlife.
+The area is part of the Monterey Bay National Marine Sanctuary, which provides a home rich in food and shelter for animals such as whales, sea otters, seals and sea lions, seabirds, and more.

-While you stroll the shops along the waterfront, you will spot harbor seals and sea lions sunning themselves on the piers and rocky beaches.
-You may be lucky enough to spot the resident and celebrity sea otters drifting in the kelp beds.
-You may even hear the sound of them cracking lunch open on their chests!
+It’s hard to visit Monterey and not see wildlife.
+While you stroll the shops along the waterfront, you’ll spot seals and sea lions sunning themselves on the piers and rocky beaches.
+You may be lucky enough to spot the resident sea otters drifting in the kelp beds cracking lunch open on their chests.
+You may even have to protect your ice cream or fish and chips from passing seabirds!

-Marine animals may not be hard to spot in Monterey, but there are ways you can get even closer to them.
-To do that you need to get out on the water.
-Two great options for unforgettable wildlife viewing in Monterey are whale-watching tours and kayaking.
+Marine animals aren’t hard to spot in Monterey, but there are ways you can get even closer to them.
+To do that, you’ll need to get out on the water.
+The best ways to do that are on a whale-watching tour and kayaking.

-Whales are present in Monterey Bay year round, and so are the tours.
-Visitors in every season will have the opportunity to see and photograph the giant marine mammals.
-Whale species that visit the Bay include Humpback, Orca, Grey, and Blue, as well as the occasional Minke and Fin whale.
+Whales are present in Monterey Bay year-round, and so are the tours.
+Visitors have the opportunity to see and photograph the giant marine mammals in any season.
+Common species include the orca, humpback, grey, and blue whales, as well as the occasional minke and fin whale.

 But don’t forget about all of the other marine wildlife you could see!
-Seals and sea lions are almost a guarantee.
+Seals and sea lions are almost guaranteed.
 Sea otters, porpoises, dolphins, and jellyfish are possibilities too.

-Whale watching tours are offered in the mornings and evenings.
-While mornings tend to provide calmer waters, the sunset tours are lovely.
+Whale-watching tours are usually offered in the mornings and evenings.
+While mornings tend to have calmer waters, the sunset tours are lovely.
 Whichever you choose, it will soon be clear why whale watching tours are one of the absolute best things to do in Monterey.

 Kayaking Tours and Rentals

 Another fantastic way to see wildlife in Monterey is to kayak on the Bay or on nearby Elkhorn Slough.
-Kayaking tours are available, but you can also rent kayaks or SUPs and go on your own adventure.
+Kayaking tours are available, but you can also rent kayaks or stand-up paddleboards (SUPs) and go on your own adventure.

-Both Monterey Bay and Elkhorn Slough are usually pretty calm, making them ideal places to kayak or SUP.
-And we doubt you will have to go far to see some amazing wildlife.
-Just make sure you give the animals their space and the respect they are due.
+Both Monterey Bay and Elkhorn Slough are pretty calm, making them ideal places to kayak or SUP.
+And we doubt you will have to go far to see some wildlife.
+Just make sure you give the animals their space!

 The Monterey Bay Aquarium is home to over 80,000 plants and animals.
 They are housed in all kinds of enclosures, from the massive open sea aquarium, to the popular sea otter habitat, to the walk-through shore bird aviary.

-A fan favorite exhibit at the aquarium is the Kelp Forest tank.
-This aquarium features a 28-foot- tall viewing window to see the local animals in a near natural environment.
-A powerful pump pushes 2,000 gallons of seawater into the exhibit every minute, and a surge machine produces the wave-like action the kelp needs to survive.
+A fan favorite exhibit is the Kelp Forest tank.
+This aquarium features a 28-foot- tall viewing window to see the local animals in a near-natural environment.
+A powerful pump pushes 2,000 gallons of seawater per minute into the exhibit, and a surge machine produces the wave-like action the kelp needs to survive.
 It truly feels like you are getting a glimpse out under the surface of Monterey Bay, and you don’t even need a scuba suit!

-You can easily spend hours in this beautiful aquarium, so don’t pack your schedule so tightly you will feel rushed during your visit.
-You will want the time to simply gaze at the pulsating jellies, or to wait your turn to take a picture as a wave crashes over you in the wave tunnel.
+You can easily spend hours in this aquarium, so don’t pack your schedule so tightly that you’ll feel rushed during your visit.
+You’ll want the time to gaze at the pulsating jellies, or to wait your turn to take a picture as a wave crashes over you in the wave tunnel.

-Don’t miss the aquarium gift shops before you leave!
-They are stock full of wonderful gifts for everyone you know, and all the proceeds go to the important ocean-saving programs the aquarium funds.
+The aquarium gift shop is also noteworthy: the proceeds go to the important ocean-saving programs that the aquarium funds.

 Morning Guided San Francisco Sightseeing Tour